Biden signs historic legislation to enshrine marriage equality

 “And that’s why the people you heard speak today continue to fight to pass the Equality Act.
 When hospitals, libraries and community centers are threatened and intimidated because they support LGBTQ children and families, we have to speak out.
 We must stop the hate and violence,” he said.

-He also mentioned the shooting last month in Colorado Springs, when a gunman opened fire at a gay night club.
+He also mentioned the shooting last month in Colorado Springs, Colo., when a gunman opened fire at a gay nightclub.

 Additionally, the president noted that Congress passed the Respect for Marriage Act on the same day that Biden secured the release of WNBA star Brittney Griner.
-Biden announced her release alongside Griner’s wife, Cherelle.
+Biden announced her release alongside her wife, Cherelle Griner.

 The Respect for Marriage Act also includes an amendment outlining protections for religious liberties, which was a late addition central to securing enough Republican support for passage in the Senate.